 Although smaller in number, the N.P.O.C. is large enough to win stakeholder group elections within the N.C.S.G. on it’s own were it’s members to run and vote for their candidate.
 Under the weighted voting system the N.P.O.C. members, including those who are also members of the N.C.U.C., currently have a voting potential of 152 votes.
 In the election cited the lowest number of votes received by a winning Council candidate was 106 votes.
 The N.P.O.C. is certainly capable of winning N.C.S.G. elections under the weighted simple plurality voting system should their members both run for office and be motivated to vote for their candidate.

 The electoral division within the N.C.S.G. is not as stark as the Westlake Team’s statement may indicate.
-There is widespread interconstituency electoral interaction and support.
+There is widespread inter-constituency electoral interaction and support.
 Of the 114 ballots counted in the 2014 N.C.S.G.
 Council election, only one ballot voted exclusively for the member candidate from the N.P.O.C.
 All other ballots indicating support for the N.P.O.C. member also contained votes for N.C.U.C. member candidates.
 All four elected Councilors received support on the N.C.S.G. list from individual members of the N.P.O.C., some from former past N.P.O.C. chairs.

 It should also be noted that the N.P.O.C. has had a member on the G.N.S.O.
 Council as recently as October of 2014.
 Appointed by the N.C.S.G.
 Executive Committee to fill the remainder of a term vacated by an ICANN Board appointee, that NPOC Council member was eligible to run for re-election but chose not to do so.